dlemmermann/JPackageScriptFX/README.md

 # JPackageScriptFX #

-This project demonstrates how projects can use scripts to build executables of their JavaFX applications via the `jdeps`, `jlink`, and `jpackage` tools.
+This project demonstrates how projects can use "scripts to build self-contained, platform-specific executables and installers of their JavaFX applications via the `jdeps`, `jlink`, and `jpackage` tools.
 Two scripts are included for running builds on Mac and Windows.
 The `jpackage` tool is currently only available as an early access release based on the upcoming Java 14 (March 2020).

 Important: the scripts do not try to create a fully modularized solution but instead try to enable existing projects / applications, which often use non-modularized 3rd party dependencies, to be packaged again after the